OBOFoundry/OBOFoundry.github.io/principles/fp-011-locus-of-authority.md

  github: jsmith123`

 ### Examples:
-For ChEBI, the primary contact person is Adnan Malik (amalik@ebi.ac.uk).
+For Mondo, the primary contact person is Nicole Vasilevsky (nicole@tislab.org) and her GitHub handle is: nicolevasilevsky.

 ### Counter-Examples:
 Mailing list; for ChEBI, chebi-help@ebi.ac.uk